akashagrahari/akashagrahari.github.io/about.md

 Currently working as a Software Development Engineer at [Flipkart](http://www.flipkart.com) in Bangalore, India.
 I am a proud alumni of BITS Pilani.

 ## Technology
-I like making things.
 My primary interest has always been in making new things rather than working on existing systems.
 I consider myself as a full stack web-developer, although, it has been sometime since I have worked in that area.

-At work, I currently work on Bid Data technologies.
-Before this, I have worked in logistics tech, and used GA to solve the inventory holding problems of a plant.
+At work, I currently work on Big Data technologies.
+Before this, I have worked in logistics tech, and used GA to solve the inventory holding problems for a manufacturing plant.

 I am a strong believer in open-source.
-I don't work on anything to derive profits from it.
+I don't have any inclination on making things for money.
 I work on things for fun, or because it can help people.

 ## Music
 I love music and everything that comes with it.
 I do covers and make own compositions.
 I play the drums, guitar and a bit of keyboards.
 Do visit the music section to find out more.